wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.0.4 =
+* Outbid Email which sends emails to all existing bidders that you have been outbid
+* Code to integrate with Shipping Cost Addon.
+This lets you add shipping cost in auctions.

 = 1.0.3 =
 * Decimal Pricing is now possible.
 To make this work: Update your plugin to 1.0.3 & then deactivate & re-activate the plugin.